avivdotan/Tempotrons.jl/README.md

 ## Progress

 * The Binary Tempotron is fully implemented.
-* The Multi-Spike Tempotron's implementation sometimes fails to match the "extra" spike to te corresponding local voltage maximum when copmuting θ* numerically.
+* The Multi-Spike Tempotron's implementation sometimes fails to match the "extra" spike to the corresponding local voltage maximum when computing θ* numerically.

 ## TODO

 * Add comments.
-* Improve performance.
 * Fix the Multi-Spike Tempotron's implementation.

 ## References